-(i)Assets placed in service through June 30, 1972 were recorded at an estimated cost as determined by an independent appraisal company's physical inventory and valuation of such assets as of June 30, 1972.

-(ii)Assets acquired subsequent to June 30, 1972 are recorded at cost.
+- (i) Assets placed in service through June 30, 1972 were recorded at an estimated cost as determined by an independent appraisal company's physical inventory and valuation of such assets as of June 30, 1972. - (ii) Assets acquired subsequent to June 30, 1972 are recorded at cost. - (iii) Donated equipment is recorded at acquisition value.

-(iii)Donated equipment is recorded at its fair market value at the date of donation.